 The order of business "Courtesies" provides an opportunity for members to recognize guests from their individual districts and/or other special guests.
+Members' remarks are limited to 60 seconds and yields are not permitted.

 In addition, the Speaker will announce some special guests from the rostrum prior to recognizing individual members.
 These include the honorary pages (additional information follows) and special visiting groups from around the state.
 To be recognized for courtesies, a member presses the "To Speak" button which places their name on the Speakers queue.
 Once recognized, the member stands and addresses the Speaker by stating into the microphone: